joseph03/sctp-cap-webCD/README.md

 Apply the app2.yaml manifest to ArgoCD to begin automated deployment.

-Access the application via the configured Ingress host.
+Access the application via the [configured Ingress host.](https://ce-grp-3a-my-app2.sctp-sandbox.com/)

+## notes on image version
+Remember to update frontend (sctp-cap-webpage) and backend (sctp-cap-fraud) image version everytime there is an update to the image.

+update frontend image version at deployment.yaml update backend image version at backend-deploy.yaml

 # 📝 Notes
 Backend uses rolling updates for zero downtime.